brieucpopper/cassiopee-yannMILLET-mathieuMARTIAL-brieucPOPPER/readme.md

 This project aims to discuss how differents factors such as the hour at which a post is posted, how many emojis are inside the post, or even how positive a post is is correlated with the number of likes or comments on the post.
 Some interpretation can be done based on the statistics obtained.

 This readme will explain the code used and how to use it.
+The cassiopée "sythese de projet" is a approximately 15 pages long written document that completes this readme (the readme focuses mainly on how to use the code itself)